ProvarTesting/provardx-cli/messages/sf.provar.config.validate.md

 # summary

-Checks if the loaded properties file has all the required properties set
+Checks if the loaded properties file has all the required properties set.

 # description

-Checks if the loaded properties file has all the required properties set
+Checks if the loaded properties file has all the required properties set.

 # examples